eldarstudio/Mvc_WebApi_jQuery_EF_Mongo_Example/README.md

-Simple Project that demostrate how to work with Mvc, WebApi, jQuery, EntityFramework and Mongo
+Simple Project that demonstrate how to work with Mvc, WebApi, jQuery, EntityFramework and Mongo